goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

-Following are the helper functions used within the securitytool, These contain a set of common funtionality that is used in many places.
+Following are the helper functions used within the securitytool, These contain a set of common functionality that is used in many places.

-Lets see if the `hasPermissionSetting` method returns True if ther is a permission or role and False if there is not.
+Lets see if the `hasPermissionSetting` method returns True if there is a permission or role and False if there is not.
    >>> from z3c.securitytool.securitytool import *
    >>> hasPermissionSetting({'permissions':'Allow'})